dojo/docs/developer/design/builder.rst

 set of transforms to a configurable input set.
 Examples of other usages include document generators, style checkers, code formatters, lint checkers, and many more.
 In some ways it is like a make program, except the external processes that typical make programs execute can be implemented within its the pluggable transform infrastructure.
-Of course external processes can be executes as well.
+Of course external processes can be executed as well.

 This document describes using the build system for deployment optimizations.
 See xxx for information about writing your own custom transforms and configuring the build system for other uses.